NinoVinoDomino/DA_test_task/README.md

 # Data structure
 Data is given in 2 csv files with the following structure:
-# Host table.
+# Host table
 Contains information about subscriber traffic for each day.
 The msisdn- request_dt- host composite key
 • msisdn - subscriber's number
 • request_dt - date of access to the host
 • host - the name of the application host
 • traffic_volume - the amount of data uploaded by the subscriber
 # Communication table
-A table with data on advertising communications –
+A table with data on advertising communications
 The msisdn- event_dt composite key
 • msisdn - subscriber's number
 • event_dt - date of the event
 • application_flg - flag: is the brokerage account open after communication

 # 1 task
 Create a target showcase with the following indicators: